altbert/Whatsapp_speech_to_text/README.md

 If you want to contribute just send a pull request

 ### Usage
-Just reply to the audio message you want to transcribe with **!tran**
+Just reply to the voice message you want to transcribe with **!tran**

 ### Running the server
 - To build the images run ```docker-compose build```